-- l.
-Queuing i2c:write\bytes/2,3,4 write operations between calls to i2c:begin\transmission/2 and i2c:end\transmission/1.
-In this case, write operations are queued locally and dispatched to the target device when the i2c:end\transmission/1 operation is called; - 2.
+- 1. Queuing i2c:write\bytes/2,3,4 write operations between calls to i2c:begin\transmission/2 and i2c:end\transmission/1.
+In this case, write operaqueued locally and dispatched to the target when tions are device the i2c:end transmission/1 operation is called; - 2.
 Writing a byte or sequence of bytes in one i2c:write\bytes/2, 3, 4 operation.

 The choice of which pattern to use will depend on the device being communicated with.
 For example, some devices require a sequence of write operations to be queued and written in one atomic write, in which case the first pattern is appropriate.
-E.g.,
+E.g., ok = i2c:write\bytes(I2C, DeviceAddress, Register1, <<"write it all in one go">>),